 - made regular contributions to my Facebook and Instagram food blog

 - created and developed recipes for notable local author, Jean Kwok’s Book Club Discussion Guide, for her latest novel, Searching for Sylvie Lee.

 - been a member of the team that regularly produces The Morning Breakfast, based in Amsterdam

 - worked with the Amsterdam-based zero waste shop, The Little Plant Pantry, heading up their kitchen and developing their menu

 - developed sweet and savoury recipes for PlanFutur, a company based in Benin, and the Netherlands, promoting the new superfood: Moringa

 Cooking has afforded me many amazing and wonderful opportunities.
 Recipe development, menu planning, and cooking workshops are where my energy is currently directed.
-Truly, any day that I wake up and know my time will be spent in the kitchen, is a great day for me.
+Truly, any day that I wake up and know my time will be spent in the kitchen, is a joy-filled day for me.
 I love learning about techniques, tools, methods, ingredients, and along with this, foods inspired by different cultures.
 As a seasoned teacher, it brings me joy to share with others; if I can make someone else’s time in the kitchen a little easier, my job is blissfully done.

 I’ll close with some kind words from Nigel Slater whose take on dining is akin to mine.
 Nigel says: